 - Take a friend or interpreter along when visiting a Thai bank branch.
 You can also use an online translation tool to prepare key phrases or questions beforehand.
 You can skip this if you’re well-versed in the Thai language.

-- Many Thai banks open between 10:30 am to 4:00 pm.
+- Many Thai banks open between 10:30 am and 4:00 pm.
 As such, visit during off-peak hours, typically early in the morning or just after lunch breaks.
 Take note of Thai bank holidays, weekends, and limited-hours service for account openings.

 - Prepare to make a first deposit as soon as you open your bank account.
 Some banks in Thailand do not accept accounts without an initial deposit.